semgrep/semgrep-docs/docs/deployment/add-semgrep-other-ci.md

 ## General steps

-The general steps are:
+The following steps provide an overview of the process.
+View the succeeding sections for detailed instructions.

 1. Create a `SEMGREP_APP_TOKEN`.
-1. Add this token as a credential, secret, or token into your CI provider and CI configuration file.
+1. Add this token as a credential, secret, or token into your CI provider.
 1. For GitHub repositories: Grant permissions for [Semgrep Cloud Platform](https://github.com/marketplace/semgrep-dev).
-1. Create a CI job running Semgrep and commit the updated configuration file.
+1. Create a CI job running Semgrep; this step is typically achieved by committing a CI configuration file.
+The syntax of the configuration file depends on your CI provider..
-1. The CI job starts automatically depending on your configuration and CI provider.
-If the job does not start, run the job by committing code or creating a pull request (PR) or merge request (MR).
+1. The CI job can automatically start to run depending on your configuration.
+If the job does not start, run the job through the CI provider's interface or by committing code.
 1. Semgrep detects the `SEMGREP_APP_TOKEN`, sends it to Semgrep Cloud Platform for verification, and if verified, findings are sent to Semgrep Cloud Platform.
 1. Define additional environment variables to enable other Semgrep Cloud Platform features.
 This is done last because it is easier to set up and troubleshoot CI jobs after ensuring that the CI job runs correctly.